-&lt;sup>3 Loan from ERGO International Aktiengesellschaft for an amount of 80 ml €, 48 ml € reimbursed end of 2021
+2 Loan from ERGO International Aktiengesellschaft for an amount of 80 MI €, 48 MI € reimbursed end of 2021.

 B SYSTEM OF GOVERNANCE

 B.1 Management Structure, Remuneration and Shareholdership

 B.1.1 Management bodies

 The system of governance is determined by the Board of Directors and its specialised committees.
 The most important organs in the system of governance include the Board of Directors including its subcommittees (Nomination and Remuneration Committee and Audit and Risk Committee) and the Management Committee.